reichlab/container-demo-app/ecs.md

 Set up [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) (Amazon ECS) using the following steps.
 This requires the published image from the "Steps to publish the image" step above.
 NB: The following can be complicated to get correct.

 Notes:
-- We are naming new resources with the prefix "container_demo_app".
+- Below we use the prefix "container_demo_app".
 - Make sure you select the same region to use for all the following steps.
+- [ecs-diagram.jpg](ecs-diagram.jpg) outlines the ECS components involved.

 ## Create a security group